avoorhis/vamps-node.js/README.md

 Which will create the directory 'vamps-node.js'.
 * Move into the vamps-node.js directory ('cd vamps-node.js')
-* Run the command 'vagrant up'
+* Run the command 'vagrant up'.
 Wait for the Ubuntu VirtualBox server to be created and all of the files and libraries to be installed.
 When finished vamps will be available in your browser at:  http://localhost:4568/